radarlabs/radar-sdk-ios/MIGRATION.md

 No code changes are required to upgrade from 1.1.x to 1.2.0.
 However, project metadata changes are required.

 To avoid the [blue bar on iOS 11](https://blog.onradar.com/making-sense-of-new-background-location-restrictions-in-ios-11-and-android-o-2c35eaf7af), 1.2.0 does not use the standard location service in the background.
-This means that **the location background mode is no longer required**.
+This means that the location background mode is no longer required.
 In the *Background Modes* section of your target's *Capabilities* tab, you can uncheck *Location updates*:

 ![Screenshot](https://raw.githubusercontent.com/radarlabs/radar-sdk-ios/master/Images/0.png)